Yramirez4151/DS_Final_Project/README.md

 <img width="127" alt="Screen Shot 2022-12-15 at 2 05 58 PM" src="https://user-images.githubusercontent.com/54876981/207963435-31d62a04-1c67-413a-89c4-1ad87eb81d82.png">

--Model Selection
+- Model Selection

--Check Multicollinearity
+- Check Multicollinearity

 <img width="478" alt="Screen Shot 2022-12-15 at 15 56 25" src="https://user-images.githubusercontent.com/119276239/207965410-c34f450c-30bc-4507-ad40-49b260866151.png">
 All VIFs are close to 1.
 Therefore, no variables should be removed here.

 Then, we use three methods to do the model selection.

--Backwards elimination via p-value
+- Backwards elimination via p-value

 In this part, we removed the variable with largest p-value each time until all variables are statistically significant.
 Here is the model we get from Backwards elimination via p-value.

 <img width="466" alt="Screen Shot 2022-12-15 at 15 59 52" src="https://user-images.githubusercontent.com/119276239/207966024-c1aa0cf7-24c5-42f1-bb12-f03c446b2fa1.png">

--Best subsets
+- Best subsets

 We also use the best subsets approach to improve the model selection.